gamesbook/protograf/docs/source/additional_commands.rst

-Usually, the font's properties will be set at the time that a ``Text()`` command is issued, and multiple ``Text()`` commands can obviously use the ``Common()`` command to avoid duplication, but it can sometimes be useful to set the font properties more widely.
+Usually, the font's properties will be set at the time that a ``Text()`` command is issued, and multiple ``Text()`` commands can obviously use the ``Common()`` command to avoid duplication, but it can sometimes be useful to set the font properties more widely, especially where locating or setting up the font

 The following properties are available for the command:

-- *face* - the name of the font
+- *name* - the name of the font face
 - *size* - the font "height" in points
 - *stroke* - the font color; either a built-in color or a hexadecimal value
 - *style* - a specific style name that differs from the default style, which is often termed "regular"
 - *directory* - a location where the font file(s) can be found

+Because the *name* is compulsory, its often omitted from the command.

 .. |fc1| image:: images/custom/commands/fonts.png
    :width: 330